hasenbanck/nwa/README.md

 ## LICENSE
 This library is licensed under the GNU General Public License version 3 (or later).
-You can find a copy of the license in the LICENSE.txt.
+You can find a copy of the license in the GPL.txt.

 If you want to use this library but can't because of the license, feel free to contact me/us.
 I'm pretty sure we can find a way out of that problem.